Vikaskumar75/weather-app/README.md

 - [postman-request](https://www.npmjs.com/package/postman-request)

 ## Services Used:
-- [Mapbox](https://www.mapbox.com/) is used to gecoding and getting the coordinates of the location.
+- [Mapbox](https://www.mapbox.com/) is used for gecoding and getting the coordinates of the location.
 - [WeatherStack](https://weatherstack.com/) is used to get the weather for sepcific location.

 ## Things to Learn: